Hiring a Tax Professional Versus DIY’ing With TurboTax

 Can a Financial Planner or Investment Adviser Help With Taxes?

-Probably not, unless they also have the CPA (Certified Public Accountant) or EA (Enrolled Agent) license, they offer tax planning as a core service, or they partner with a CPA or EA (see the “Vetting Tax Professionals” section below).
+Probably not, unless they also have the CPA (Certified Public Accountant) or EA (Enrolled Agent) license, they offer tax planning as a core service (see “One-Stop Shop), or they partner with a CPA or EA (see the “Vetting Tax Professionals” section below).

 One-Stop Shop: Taxes, Investments, and Comprehensive Financial Planning